huaca pucllana portrait

 3. Ychsma culture

+After the Wari culture, the culture settled around Huaca Pucllana was the Ychsma culture.
+Between 1000 and 1532 AD.
 Small groups settled along the Lurin and Rimac valleys.
 The few people surrounding the pyramid tried to restore it, perhaps trying to recover its former splendor.
 However, the deterioration was very advanced, and they could only recover the western slope of the complex.

 The Ychsma people used the pyramid as a cemetery and offering place.
-They wanted to keep the same purpose that the previous inhabitants had given it.
+They wanted to keep the same purpose the previous inhabitants had given it.

 4. Spanish invaders